-On Australia Day weekend (January 26 and 27, 2019), you can quench your summer thirst at the inaugural Southern HighlandsCraft Beer and Cider Festival.
-You’ll be able to taste a huge selection of locally brewed craft beer and ciders (as well as selection from around the country and New Zealand) as you stroll sunshine around the gorgeous Bradman Oval.
-There’s over 100 varieties of craft beer and cider to try!
+On Australia Day weekend, you can quench your summer thirst at the inaugural Southern Highlands Craft Beer and Cider Festival.
+Sample a huge selection of locally brewed craft beer and ciders as you stroll sunshine around the gorgeous Bradman Oval.
+There’s over 100 varieties of craft beer and cider to try.

 Festival Director Tanya Taber says, “Craft beer and cider is all about finding brews that have something different about them.
-Tasting peoples’ ideas through their craft … our festival is a true celebration of craft beer and cider’s creativity and diversity.
+Tasting peoples’ ideas through their craft.
+Our festival is a true celebration of craft beer and cider’s creativity and diversity.
 Beer, music and food enthusiasts alike will all love what this festival brings.”

 From a little further south, there’s King River Brewing, a family-owned brewery in Victoria.

 Also from Victoria, Edge Brewing AKA the Gypsy Brewers, will serve up unfiltered and unpasteurised craft beer with no additives or extracts.

 From farther afield, we have Thorny Devil Craft Beer and Cider from Western Australia.
 They’ll offer Pale, Blonde, Wheat, Dark and Vienna beer varieties, as well as both an apple and a pomegranate cider.

 South Australian Shifty Lizard Brewing Company is an up and coming brewery, already garnering awards for its pale ale and IPA.

 There will also be some local wine on offer, with Cuttaway Hills Wines, Cherry Tree Hill and Centennial Vineyards all having stalls.